 The Artificer’s Apprentice (November-April)

 Join Fort Ticonderoga’s talented historic trades staff in “The Artificer’s Apprentice” program for an in-depth active study in trades such as tailoring, carpentry, and shoemaking.
-Learn about and participate in the making of clothes and shoes during the months of October/November and March/April and have the opportunity to have a once in a lifetime experience at Fort Ticonderoga!
+Learn about and participate in the making of clothes and shoes during the months of November and March/April and have the opportunity to have a once-in-a-lifetime experience at Fort Ticonderoga!

 The Maritime Artificer’s Apprentice (May-October)

-Availability: The program is available by pre-registration weekdays May 2 through October 31, 2020.
+Availability: The program is available by pre-registration Weekdays May 1 – October 31, 2021.

 A minimum of 15 students is required.
 The program fee is $10 per student with one free teacher chaperone/parent chaperone for every five students.
 Additional chaperones pay $14 each.